akashdip2001/C-coding-Day_2/README.md

 <br/>

 ---
-# C-cording-Day_2-
+# C-cording-Day_2
 C cording Day Day_2

 ---
-1) Write a C program to display "AOT"
+1) Write a C program to show the squar root of a positive integer given by the user.
 ```
        #include<stdio.h>
        int main()